clemcer/loggifly/docs/guide/settings-overview.md

 `keyword/regex > container > global`

-The table below shows which settings are available and where they can be configured.<br>
+This table shows which settings are available and where they can be configured:<br>

 | Setting                         | Global (`settings`) | Per Container (`containers`) | Per Keyword (`keywords`) | Description |